pydicom/pydicom/doc/tutorials/contributing_docs.rst

 your new page is reachable from the main documentation page (on the left under "Documentation": Tutorials |rarr| Reading DICOM files).

-Next we'll expand our page a bit to show off how to use some of the rST markup::
+Next we'll expand our page a bit to show off how to use some of the reST markup::

   ===================